 On The Job Injury Claims in Orlando

-Legal Assistance from Our Orlando Workers' Comp Attorneys
+Legal Assistance From Our Orlando Work Injury Lawyers

 Florida has one of the highest records of on-the-job accidents, according to reports by the Federal Bureau of Labor.
 These work injuries result from any number of accidents, but most especially in construction accidents that use heavy equipment and machinery.

 You have rights under the law if you are injured while working for an employer in Florida and may be entitled to receive workers' compensation.
-At The Workers' Compensation Trial Group, P.A., we provide our clients a combination of passion and professionalism in every aspect of our job.
+At The Workers' Compensation Trial Group, P.A., our Orlando work injury lawyers provide our clients a combination of passion and professionalism in every aspect of our job.
 We can negotiate with insurance companies to help you find appropriate recovery.

 What Type of Compensation Is Available to Me?